 Is extra padding preferable for running?

-Contrary to common assumption, more cushioned running shoes are not associated with lower levels of an impact than conventional running shoes, according to experts from the Spaulding National Running Center.
+Contrary to common assumption, more cushioned running shoes are not associated with lower levels of impact than conventional running shoes, according to experts from the Spaulding National Running Center.
 They discovered that the reverse was real.

 How tightly should running shoes be laced?